 Enrollment requirements, as well as provision of services, are subject to review by BMS and/or its contracted agents.
 BMS' contracted agents may promulgate and update utilization management guidelines that have been reviewed and approved by BMS.
-These approved guidelines function as
+These approved guidelines function as policy.
+Additional information governing the surveillance and utilization control program may be found in Chapter 800(B) - Quality and Program Integrity of the Provider Manual and are subject to review by state and federal auditors.

-503.9 REHABILITATION PROVIDER REVIEWS
+503.8 LICENSED BEHAVIORAL HEALTH CENTER SERVICE PROVIDER REVIEWS

-The primary means of monitoring the quality of Rehabilitation services is through provider reviews conducted by OHFLAC and the Contracted Agent as determined by BMS by a defined cycle.
-The Contracted agent performs on-site and desk documentation provider reviews and face-to-face member/legal representative and staff interviews to validate documentation and address CMS guality assurance standards.
-Targeted on-site Rehabilitation provider reviews and/or desk reviews may be conducted by OHFLAC and/or the Contracted Agent in follow up to Incident Management Reports, complaint data, Plan of Corrections, etc. Upon completion of each provider review, the Contracted Agent conducts a face-to-face exit summation with staff as chosen by the provider to attend.
-Following the exit summation, the Contracted Agent will make available to the provider a draft exit report and a Plan of Correction to be completed by the Rehabilitation provider.
-If potential disallowances are identified, the Rehabilitation provider will have 30 calendar days from receipt of the draft exit report to send comments back to the Contracted Agent.
-After the 30-day comment period has ended, BMS will review the draft exit report and any comments submitted by the Rehabilitation provider and issue a final report to the Rehabilitation Provider's Executive Director.
-The final report reflects the provider's overall performance, details of each area reviewed and any disallowance, if applicable, for any inappropriate or undocumented billing of Rehabilitation Services.
-A cover letter to the Rehabilitation provider's Executive Director will outline the following options to effectuate repayment:
+The primary means of monitoring the quality of LBHC services is through provider reviews conducted by the Office of Health Facility Licensure and Certification (OHFLAC) and the Contracted Agent as determined by BMS by a defined cycle.

+The Contracted Agent performs on-site and desk documentation provider reviews and face-to-face member/legal representative and staff interviews to validate documentation and address Center for Medicare and Medicaid Services (CMS) quality assurance standards.
+Targeted, on-site LBHC services provider reviews and/or desk reviews may be conducted by OHFLAC and/or the Contracted Agent upon receipt of including, but not limited to, Incident Management Reports, complaint data, and Plan of Corrections (POC).

+Upon completion of each provider review, the Contracted Agent conducts a face-to-face exit summation with staff as chosen by the provider to attend.
+Following the exit summation, the Contracted Agent will make available to the provider a draft exit report and a Plan of Correction to be completed by the LBHC services provider.
+If potential disallowances are identified, the LBHC services provider will have 30 calendar days from receipt of the draft exit report to send comments back to the Contracted Agent.
+After the 30-day comment period has ended, BMS will review the draft exit report and any comments submitted by the LBHC services provider and issue a final report to the LBHC services provider's Executive Director.
+The final report reflects the provider's overall performance, details of each area reviewed and any disallowance, if applicable, for any inappropriate or undocumented billing of LBHC services.

+A cover letter to the LBHC services provider's Executive Director will outline the following options to effectuate repayment:

-- (1) Payment to BMS within 60 days after BMS notifies the provider of the overpayment; or - (2) Placement of a lien by BMS against further payments for Medicaid reimbursements so that recovery is effectuated within 60 days after notification of the overpayment; or - (3) A recovery schedule of up to a 12-month period through monthly payments or the placement of a lien against future payments.
+- Payment to BMS within 60 days after BMS notifies the provider of the overpayment; or - Placement of a lien by BMS against further payments for Medicaid reimbursements so that recovery is effectuated within 60 days after notification of the overpayment; or - A recovery schedule of up to a 12-month period through monthly payments or monthly liens against future payments.

-If the Rehabilitation provider disagrees with the final report, the Rehabilitation provider may request a document/desk review within 30 days of receipt of the final report pursuant to the procedures in Common Chapter 800 (A), General Administration of the West Virginia Medicaid Provider Manual.
-The Rehabilitation provider must still complete the written repayment arrangement within 30 days of receipt of the Final Report, but scheduled repayments will not begin until after the document/desk review decision.
+If the provider disagrees with the final report, the provider may request a document/desk review within 30 days of receipt of the final report pursuant to the procedures in Chapter 800(A).
+General Administration of the BMS Provider Manual.
+The LBHC services provider must still complete the written repayment arrangement within 30 days of receipt of the Final Report, but scheduled repayments will not begin until after the document/desk review decision.
 The request for a document/desk review must be in writing, signed and set forth in detail the items in contention.